Dr. Gabriele Jones

 Clinical Director and Founder of Anchor Psychological & Counseling Services, PLLC

-Mrs. Godin received her master’s degree in clinical psychology from the University of North Carolina at Wilmington and completed her undergraduate training at the University of North Carolina at Chapel Hill.
-She is a clinical psychologist dually licensed as a licensed psychological associate and licensed professional counselor and certified as a health service provider.
+Beyond her clinical work, Mary enjoys supporting professionals and executives in achieving personal growth, leadership development, and work–life balance.
+She earned her master’s degree in Clinical Psychology from the University of North Carolina at Wilmington and completed her undergraduate studies at the University of North Carolina at Chapel Hill.
+She is dually licensed as a Licensed Psychological Associate (LPA) and Licensed Clinical Mental Health Counselor (LCMHC) and holds certification as a Health Service Provider.